MonashDataFluency/open-refine-workshop/_episodes/09-writing-transformations.md

 teaching: 5
 exercises: 10
 questions:
+- "What is GREL?"
 - "Where do I write GREL expressions in the OpenRefine interface?"
 - "How do I write a valid GREL expression?"
 objectives:
+- "Introduce GREL, the General Refine Expression Language"
 - "Explain how to write one's own transformations using GREL"
 keypoints:
 - "You can alter data in OpenRefine based on specific instructions"